Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories

-Here, we show that percolation of heralded entanglement allows us to create arbitrarily large cluster states, which are a resource for universal quantum computation.
-This process is fast enough for implementation with device parameters that have been demonstrated; one does not need high cooperativity cavities, ancilla single photons, or time-consuming feed-forward operations.
-Furthermore, as opposed to previous schemes, we do not require error correction to account for missing bonds, and instead use renormalization~\cite{2007.PRL.Kieling-Eisert.PercolationQC, 2015.PRL.Gimeno-Segovia-Rudolph.3GHZtoBallisticQC, 2015.PRA.Zaidi-Rudolph.BallisticLOQC} which can be done with constant overhead~\cite{2008.NJP.Browne-Short.PercPhaseTrans} if the bond probability exceeds the percolation threshold.
-The percolation approach also provides tolerance for site imperfections in several different lattice architectures.
-When combined with our novel transparent node architecture which allows long range connections, a further reduction in the percolation threshold can be achieved.
-We also found a theoretical limit of the percolation threshold across different geometries, and found that our proposed geometries are within a factor 1.6 of the limit.
-Our approach applies to a number of leading physical qubit systems, including atomic gases~\cite{2005.Nature.Chou-Kimble.measindent}, ion traps~\cite{2007.Nature.Moehring-Monroe.entbits} or rare earth ions~\cite{2012.NatComm.Kolesov-Wrachtrup.detrareearthion}, though for clarity, we focus here on nitrogen vacancy (NV) centers in diamond.
+Here, we show that percolation of heralded entanglement allows us to create arbitrarily large cluster states.
+Our cluster state based architecture does not require reconfiguration of physical qubits by the result of the entanglement success unlike conventional approaches~\cite{duan2005efficient}.
+Instead, the optical network reconfigures the connectivity.
+Meanwhile, the concept of percolation greatly relaxes the high success probability required in the previous proposals \cite{2014.PRX.Nemoto-Munro.DiamQCArch, 2014.PRA.Monroe-Kim.ModQC, 2014.PRX.Nickerson-Benjamin.LossyPhotonicLinkQC}.
+The process is fast enough for implementation with the device parameters demonstrated; one does not need high cooperativity cavities and ancilla single photons.
+It requires `feed-forward', operations conditioned on the previous measurement results.
+In the absence of errors, the missing bonds can be compensated with constant overhead~\cite{2007.PRL.Kieling-Eisert.PercolationQC, 2015.PRL.Gimeno-Segovia-Rudolph.3GHZtoBallisticQC, 2015.PRA.Zaidi-Rudolph.BallisticLOQC, 2008.NJP.Browne-Short.PercPhaseTrans}.
+In the presence of errors, the scheme can be adapted to be fault-tolerant \cite{2006.AnnPhys.Raussendorf-Goyal.FaultTolClus,2007.NJP.Raussendof-Goyal.TopoFTClus}.
+Our approach also provides tolerance for site imperfections, and we show trade-offs between reaching percolation threshold and site loss-resilience.
+Combined with transparent nodes implemented on nanophotonic platform, long range connections are possible, reducing the percolation threshold.
+We derive a theoretical lower bound on the minimum time required to percolate in any lattice, and found that the proposed lattices are only a factor of $1.6\sim3$ above this limit.